NIN – National Insurance Number

 To make an appointment for the NIN you must call 0800 141 2075.
 In fact, it is not possible to make a reservation either online or by going directly to the Jobcentre.

 Don’t worry if you are not an expert in English: the operators will guide you in kind and friendly way.
-Alternatively, you can ask a friend to call for you.
+Alternatively, you can request us to book an appointment for you.

 You can call 0800 141 2075 only and exclusively from the United Kingdom.
 A virtual voice will invite you to select a key according to whether you want to book an appointment or to update the details of an appointment already booked.